davehague/audapolis/doc/feat/phase1_whisper_integration.md

 1. Create a new file server/app/whisper_engine.py with WhisperTranscriber class
 2. Implement transcribe_audio() method that:
    - Takes audio data, model name, and progress callback
-   - Uses faster-whisper to transcribe
+   - Uses openai-whisper to transcribe
    - Returns results in same format as existing Vosk transcription
 3. Handle automatic language detection and punctuation
 4. Maintain the same progress reporting interface as Vosk